anchit-nishant/ResumeQnA/README.md

-# Resume QnA Agent
+# Resume QnA Agent on Agentspace

-This project implements a Vertex AI agent designed to analyze and rank resumes from a Google Drive folder.
-It uses a suite of tools to recursively read files (PDF, DOCX, TXT), parse their content, and leverage a Large Language Model to evaluate candidates against a job description.

-The agent is built using the Google AI Development Kit (ADK) and can be run locally for testing or deployed as a persistent service on Google Cloud's Vertex AI Agent Engine.
+This project implements a Generative AI agent to address the following use case:
+- Recruiters collect resumes and dump them in Google Drive folders.
+- This Agent integrates with Google Drive and answers questions related to the resumes, such as:
+  - Stack ranking of resumes by scoring against a job description.
+  - Answering specific questions about resume content.

+This project includes deployment scripts for deploying the agent to Vertex AI Agent Engine and making it available via Agentspace.
+Optionally, it can be tested using a local Streamlit app provided.

+Tech Stack:
+- Google Agent Development Kit (ADK), Python
+- Google Drive SDK
+- Agent Engine
+- AgentSpace
+- Streamlit

 ## Features